rongrong00/galaxy-denoising-autoencoder/README.md

 ## Training

+### Hardware Requirements

+For reference, training the default model on Google Colab with an L4 GPU takes approximately 3 hours to complete.
+If the number of parameter increases with your custom configuration, the training may take more computing resources.
+Please make sure you have access to a GPU device when training.

 ### Train Configuration

 The training behavior can be configured through a JSON file (`train_config.json`).
 This configuration file allows you to specify paths, training parameters, model architecture details, and more.
 Here is a breakdown of the configurable parameters in training: